 However, fewer distractions alone are not enough to make significant improvements in employee performance.

-Another survey found that, while remote employees are overall more motivated that in-office employees, 56% of them say that, to be more effective, management needs to learn to adapt to unique needs of remote teams.
+Another survey found that, while remote employees are overall more motivated than in-office employees, 56% of them say that, to be more effective, management needs to learn to adapt to the unique needs of remote teams.

 Unless intentionally accounted for, remote teams tend to lack full access to the resources and conversations that they need to complete their tasks as efficiently as possible.
 Here are four productivity strategies that will help you resolve this issue and boost your employees’ performance.

 The biggest productivity killer on remote teams is miscommunication.
 If people are confused regarding what they need to do, you’re much more likely to have issues on a remote or mixed team than a collocated one.
 Coworkers sitting in an office together chat about their projects and are much more likely to notice if someone is off-track versus remote colleagues who have less transparency into each other’s work.

 As a result, leaders of remote teams must invest extra effort to keep their employees focused on the right things.
 According to Julie Wilson, the founder of the Future of Learning Institute at Harvard, managing remote team requires leaders to “double down on the fundamentals of good management.”